-This course helps intermediate level ESL students to improve their reading and writing skills and also provides practice in listening and speaking.
-All of the activities focus on expanding the students' knowledge of English and developing fluency in all of the skills.
-At the end of the course, students must demonstrate increased competency in writing as well as in reading, speaking, and listening.
+This course is designed for intermediate level ESL students who need to improve their critical reading and academic writing skills and knowledge of writing genres and also provides practice in listening and speaking in an academic setting.
+All of the activities focus on expanding the students' knowledge of academic English and developing fluency in these skills.
+Building knowledge of complex sentence structures and intermediate grammatical forms is an integral part of the course.